Mikjail/searchPlayer/README.md

 1. `npm run test:client`

-2. Tou can see the test coverage in the terminal or you can visit `players-ui/coverage/index.html`.
+2. You can see the test coverage in the terminal or you can visit `players-ui/coverage/index.html`.

 ## Project Architecture